Democracy and Growth in the 21st Century: Democracy is Associated with Lower Growth

 \textbf{Democracy indices.} Measuring the extent of democracy is tricky.
 Our baseline measure is the electoral democracy index from the \emph{Varieties of Democracy} (V-Dem) Project.
 It considers multiple facets of democracy, such as the freedom of association and expression, and clean elections.
-It is increasingly accepted in the economics and political science literature as a measure for democracy \citep{Alesina2017}.
+It is increasingly accepted in the economics and political science literature as a measure of democracy.
 As shown in Table \ref{tab:descriptive-stats-main}, the index captures our intuitive notion of democratic countries.
 According to the index, the most democratic countries are Sweden and Denmark, while the least democratic country is Saudi Arabia.
-As a further sanity check, Table \ref{tab:dem-ranking} ranks 30 nations with the largest GDP by their democracy levels.
-The democracy indices are also stable over time (Table \ref{tab:indices-correlation-years}).
-For robustness, we also use the polity index by the Center for Systemic Peace, the freedom index by Freedom House, and the democracy index by the Economist Intelligence Unit.\footnote{The polity index measures democratic and autocratic authority in governing institutions by evaluating executive recruitment, constraints on executive authority, and political competition.
-Meanwhile, the freedom index focuses more on the political rights and civil liberties that citizens enjoy.
+As a further sanity check, Table \ref{tab:dem-ranking-country} ranks 30 nations with the largest GDP by their democracy levels.
+As robustness checks, we also use the polity index by the Center for Systemic Peace, the freedom index by Freedom House, and the democracy index by the Economist Intelligence Unit.\footnote{The polity index measures democratic and autocratic authority in governing institutions by evaluating executive recruitment, constraints on executive authority, and political competition.
+Meanwhile, the freedom index focuses more on citizens' political rights and civil liberties.
 The democracy index by the Economist Intelligence Unit rates democracy holistically by considering electoral processes, government functions, political participation, democratic culture, and civil liberties.
 Table \ref{tab:indices-correlation} shows that the indices are highly correlated with each other.}

-\textbf{Country characteristics.} To control for country characteristics, we collect country-level data for GDP, absolute latitude, mean temperature, mean precipitation, population density, median age, and diabetes prevalence.
+\textbf{Country characteristics.} To control for country characteristics, we collect country-level data about GDP, absolute latitude, mean temperature, mean precipitation, population density, median age, and diabetes prevalence.
 We source data from the United Nations, the World Bank, and the International Diabetes Federation.